JacobGrisham/JacobGrisham/README.md

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=JacobGrisham&repo=YelpCamp&theme=prussian)](https://github.com/JacobGrisham/YelpCamp)

 ## 👩‍🏫 Noteworthy Projects From Courses
-Programs that focus on learning computer science concepts or front-end web applications that focus on learning web development technologies.
+Programs that focus on learning computer science concepts or web development technologies.
 Courses, and the projects within them, are organized from most recent to least.
-The naming convention for the repositories are based on what topic(s) I learned and what technology I used.
+The naming convention for the repositories are based on what topic(s) I learned and/or what technologies I used.

 ### Harvard's CS50W: Web Programming with Python and JavaScript
 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=JacobGrisham&repo=Network-Single-Page-Full-Stack-Web-App-using-Django-and-Javascript&theme=prussian)](https://github.com/JacobGrisham/Network-Single-Page-Full-Stack-Web-App-using-Django-and-Javascript)